 this Land Belongs

-Mra’ja the history teacher had spent the night lying awake, worrying.
+Mra’ja the history teacher had spent the night awake, worrying.
 At the first show of light, he was loathe to start the day.
-He let the seconds slip by while restless time passed on, like sand through a bottomless hourglass.
-He felt himself suspended in the emptied globe.
-He let the day begin without him.
+He prayed, then he let the seconds slip by while restless time passed like sand through a bottom-less hourglass.
+He felt himself suspended in the emptied globe and let the day go forth without him.

 Gradually, the spirit moved him to rise and open a window.
 Peering out, he found the sky was steely grey.
 A voluminous, grey cloud was becalmed in the absence of a wind.
-It hung like a submarine above the white buildings of Derna.
+It hung like a submarine above the white build- ings of Derna.
 The air was cool on his warm skin.
 He shivered.
-Dogs barked in the hills – exclamation marks that punctured his thoughts.
-Cockerels crowed as they had all night in random fashion, a chaotic rendering of useless assertiveness, now in the East, then over there in the West, next in nearby streets in the suburbs south.
+Dogs barked in the hills.
+Like exclamation marks they punctured his thoughts.
+Cockerels crowed as they had done all night in random fashion.
+They gave a feel of useless assertiveness, now in the East, then over there in the West, next in nearby streets in the suburbs south.
 A ship in the harbour blasted its horn, a rude interruption.
 The song thrush, a recent arrival in the orchard, was silent, or else flown.
 Some things were as before.
-But the arrival and possible departure of the thrush spoke of seasons changing.
-In his imagination, he willed the song into being, not blended like the blackbird’s, but intermittent with pauses and repeats.
+But the possible arrival or departure of the song thrush spoke of seasons changing.
+In his imagination, Mra’ja willed the song into being.
+It was not blended like the blackbird’s, but intermittent with pauses and repeats, like history.

 Then panic fell upon him.